-Preparations for Carmen, the 2015 WO production, are well under way.
-The opera will be part of the Wedmore Arts Festival and will take place in a brand new state-of-the-art theatre space similar to a circus tent.
+Carmen and some of the Festival events will take place in a brand new state-of-the-art theatre space similar to a circus tent.
 It provides blackout, a built-in lighting rig, raked seating, warmth and a good view of the stage, wherever you are sitting – all under one big-top style roof.

-This new production of Carmen has been inspired by the art and poetry of Spain in the late 1920s “ …No one knows you…” Wrote Lorca at that time.
+This production of Carmen has been inspired by the art and poetry of Spain in the late 1920s “ …No one knows you…” wrote Lorca at that time.
 “No. But I sing of you.
 I sing for others your profile and grace.”

 Professionals have been cast in the lead roles.
-Soloists include Marie Elliott as Carmen, Ben Thapa as Don Jose and Tom Colwell as Escamillo.
-And we are also delighted to welcome back Gemma Hildred, Bethia Hourigan and Alan Philps who all starred in our 2014 production of Dido and Aeneas.
-They will be joined by the Wedmore Opera Orchestra and Chorus as well as 20 children from Hugh Sexey’s Middle School
+Soloists include Marie Elliott as Carmen, Ben Thapa as Don José and Tom Colwell as Escamillo.
+And we are also delighted to welcome back Gemma Hildred, Bethia Hourigan, Alan Philps and John Pumphrey who have all sung with WO before.
+They will be joined by the Wedmore Opera Orchestra and Chorus as well as 20 children from Hugh Sexey’s Middle School.

-Thursday 9 July, 8pm – comedian Marcus Brigstocke.
+Thursday 9 July, 8pm – an evening of comedy with Marcus Brigstocke.

 Friday 10 July, midday – Lunchtime Marimba Concert by Anna Newman.

-Saturday 11 July, 3pm – Teatime Concert with Marie Vassiliou, Soprano and Nico de Villiers, Piano
+Saturday 11 July, 3pm – Afternoon Delights, a teatime concert with Marie Vassiliou, Soprano and Nico de Villiers, Piano